GNOME/libadwaita/doc/adaptive-layouts.md

   </object>
 ```

-When the window is wide, the leaflet shows the sidebar, separator and content
+When the window is wide, the leaflet shows the sidebar, separator, and content
 side by side.
 When it's narrow, the leaflet shows either sidebar or content,
 using the [browsing](https://developer.gnome.org/hig/patterns/nav/browsing.html)
 pattern to navigate between them.
 If [property@Leaflet:can-navigate-back] is set